drawable/fluss/README.md

 fluss
 =====

-**fluss** is an opinionated application framework for the frontend and the backend.
+**fluss** is a application framework for the frontend and the backend.
 It is an interpretation of the [flux architecture](http://facebook.github.io/flux/) that establishes a unidirectional flow of data through the application.

 It can be used on the frontend and on the backend.